-Director, Migrant Rights and Justice Program, Women's Refugee Commission, Adjunct Professor
+Director, Migrant Rights and Justice Program, Women's Refugee Commission, Adjunct Professor of Law

 B.A., University of Michigan; J.D., Georgetown

 Professor Brané is the Director of the Migrant Rights and Justice program at the Women’s Refugee Commission and a well-recognized researcher and advocate for the...Continue Reading